 - What are they saying?

-Analytics offers a gold mine of information that you can use to create effective social media and content strategies.
+Social media analytics offers a gold mine of information that you can use to create effective social media and content strategies.

 For example, if you offer a webinar, follow up with an email asking if it met their expectations.
 “Tag” the viewer in your marketing automation and offer follow-up steps.
 In fact, “remarketing” is an excellent way to go deeper with your potential customers because you can discover buying patterns.

 A quick response on social media is important too.
 If you wait days to respond to a question or complaint, the person has likely moved on.
 But, if you can respond in real-time, now they feel heard.